Treode/store/client/DESIGN.md

 - **delete**

   Remove the *key* from the database.
 The *delete* operation does not require a value.

+Create and update differ slightly in their semantics.
+Create sets the key to the value if the row does not exist, or if the latest write to the row was a delete, regardless of the timestamp on the delete.
+Update on the other hand, sets the key to the value if the latest write to the row satisfies the condition time, regardless of whether the row existence (a non-existent row is implicitly a delete at time 0).

 ## Transaction Methods

+### create

+    create (table: string, key: string, value: JSON) throws CollisionException

+Create adds a new entry to the view, or changes the existing entry.
+When adding a new entry, it sets the operation to *create*, and sets the new value.
+If an entry already exists in the view, and its operation is not *delete*, then create throws a collision exception.
+When changing an existing entry that currently has *delete* as its operation, create changes the value, and it changes the operation to *update*.

+Like update and delete, create never immediately fails, because a write is only reflected in the view until the transaction commits.

 ### read